The Ride

 You’ll also get one free beer from One Barrel Brewing Co.

-Experienced mechanics will be available to assist with repairs along the course.
-It is recommended to ride with a cell phone along the route, in case of emergency or the need for mechanical assistance from the Sag Wagon; however, your cell phone may not work at all locations along the route.
+It is recommended to ride with a cell phone along the route, in case of emergency or the need for assistance from the Sag Wagon; however, your cell phone may not work at all locations along the route.

 A mechanic will also be stationed at the starting line until at least 9:30 am.